1 Introduction top

 Intramedullary nailing of the clavicle is reserved for young and highly active patients who are expected to resume full active function soon after surgery.

-It is also a procedure best reserved for B2 and B3 fractures in the middle zone of the clavicle
+It is also a procedure best reserved for bending- and fragmented-wedge fractures in the middle zone of the clavicle

 For technical reasons, other fracture patterns are not suitable for nailing.

 This procedure is performed only under image intensifier guidance.